HeathLoganCampbell/Retro-Craft/readme.md

 * Chunkize the world
 * Make particles
 * Generate trees
-* Make lava non solid
+* Make it so you swim in lava
-* make lava non selectable
+* add water
 * Make it so Bigger Y = higher up

 ## Versions